ShadeJackrabbit/New-Tab-Page/Readme.md

 Depends on your browser.
 Some browsers, you just set your homepage.
 Others, you'll need an extension, like [Custom New Tab](https://addons.mozilla.org/en-US/firefox/addon/custom-new-tab/) for Firefox.

+Background images will have to be inserted into a "backgrounds" subfolder, and then some JS tweaked.
+If you want icons for links, they can go into an "icons" subfolder.
+(See below.)

 ##Version Info##

 ###Current Progress###